juji-io/datalevin/README.md

 started out as a port of Datascript to LMDB, but differs from Datascript in more significant ways than just the difference in data durability and running mode:

-* Datalevin has a cost based query optimizer, so queries are truly declarative and clause ordering does not affect query performance.
+* Datalevin has a cost-based query optimizer, so queries are truly declarative and clause ordering does not affect query performance.

 * Datalevin is not an immutable database, and there is no